Taegoon/JAVA_study_Tim-Han/README.md

 # JAVA_study_Tim-Han
-# This is hairshop web-apps site.
+# This is hairshop web-apps project.